remopp/graph-editor/readme.txt

 * **Data Integrity:** Validated incoming data payloads to ensure that graph nodes and edges adhere to the required structure before persistence.

 ### Security & Privacy Features
 * **Password Hashing:** User credentials are secured using **Bcrypt**.
 Passwords are salted and hashed immediately upon registration, ensuring that plain-text passwords are never stored in the database.
-This protects user privacy even in the event of a data breach.
 * **Token-Based Authentication (JWT):** Implemented a stateless session system using **JSON Web Tokens**.
   * Upon successful login, the server issues a signed JWT containing the user's ID.
   * The client stores this token and attaches it to the `Authorization` header of subsequent requests.